The South West Marine Ecosystem Conferences

 Bob Earll took over in 2013 and in 2014 SWME moved to the larger rooms at PML enabling 150+ delegates to attend; during this period the annual reports and the website was set up.

-4. Management and southwest marine ecosystems – To understand the linkages between science and the influence of managing human activities on the marine environment – with a view to supporting and promoting the health of southwest marine ecosystems.
+To encourage strong relationships between policy makers and scientists; to promote science and the evidence base that underpins management of human activities in the coastal and marine environment with a view to supporting and promoting the health of south west’s marine ecosystems.

 Thanks to Keith Hiscock and Tony Taylor for the images.